imaginerio/omeka-s-docker/README.md

 If you want to access all your web services on port 80 (or 443), you can use the Traefik reverse proxy and load balancer.

-Here we have 4 web servers running (phpmyadmin, omeka, jena, gramps).
+Here we have 4 web servers running (phpmyadmin, omeka, jena, gramps, mediawiki).
 All are reachable on port 80 after launching this command:

 ```
 $ sudo docker-compose -f docker-compose-traefik.yml up -d